freeCodeCamp/guide/pages/docs/certificates-guide/return-a-value-from-a-function-with-return/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Return a Value from a Function with Return"
+title: "Return a Value from a Function with Return"
+parent: "certificates-guide"
 ---

 We can pass values into a function with `arguments`.
 You can use a `return` statement to send a value back out of a function.